 How Generic Payment Processors Fail Travel Companies

 Instability is a constant threat to the travel industry.
-Generic payment processors rely on automated risk algorithms better suited to more predictable sectors like retail, not to travel businesses facing constantly changing global circumstances.
+Generic payment processors rely on automated risk algorithms that are better suited to more predictable sectors like retail, not to travel businesses facing constantly changing global circumstances.
 When a travel company experiences a sudden spike in volume or processes high-value transactions, these algorithms tend to flag the activity as suspicious.

 In reality, this is just how travel operates.
 Repeated instances of this can have more serious consequences, including account freezes or even termination, leaving operators without access to revenue for an extended period of time.